lseab/pyusers/README.md

 - the project was developed with python 3.7
 - in its current form, the project is not so much a backend as a database api, since sessions are not implemented
 - user data is stored in an sqlite database for simplicity
+- passwords are encrypted using the PBKDF2 key-derivation function, which has a sliding computational cost.
+The chosen hashing algorithm is SHA256.
+With 100000 iterations, the encryption takes ~100ms, which is perfectly acceptable for user authentication and registration, and helps prevent against brute force attacks.

 ### To do:
 - attach a web server to the application
+- implement sessions (with cookies for example)
 - add an activation link to the confirmation email and route the request back to the application when the link is clicked

 ### Set up: